Things a Woman Never Wants to Hear on the First Few Dates

 “Do you want to come to my place or should we go to yours?”

 My, my, my.
-That is might presumptuous of you, don’t you think?
-Well, she does.
+That is mighty presumptuous of you, don’t you think?
+She most definitely does.
 Try giving the girl some space.
 You enjoy the chase and let her enjoy hopefully leaving you with something to miss.
 Assuming she likes you at all, that is.

 “So I’ve never really been serious with a girl before, but you might be the lucky one.”

 There are so many things wrong with that sentence, starting with the fact that she is on a date with a child.
 Secondly, she is not so lucky to be your first serious girlfriend.
 Unless by some off chance you are also her first serious relationship.
 Can't imagine the things that could go wrong there.

 “You would look better in blue.
 You should wear blue next time we hang out.”